 Now let us return to the 7-12 English curriculum from the halcyon days of ELA respectability, as delineated earlier (look back if you need to).
 Here is what it became all over my state by the start of the 2010s:

 8th: World/Multi-cultural literatures, literacy “strategies.”
 If a student is 15+, s/he advances to 9th grade regardless of grades earned in 7th and 8th grade.
 If not, promotion is still usually “social” in nature.

 9th: General Literature Study and Appreciation: 2-3 novels, 1-2 plays, how to write a paragraph, introduction to essay writing .
-A poetry unit that focuses mostly on autobiographical "I am" type poems.
+A poetry unit that focuses largely on autobiographical "I am" type poems.
 The average student is 1-4 years below grade level by most rubrics, and so much of 9th grade is remedial.
 Sorry, that's a dirty word now.
 "Developmental."

 10th: General Literature Study and Appreciation: 2-4 novels, 1-2 plays, lots of template-driven writing (geared specifically towards passage of the NYS Regents exam).
 Much of tenth grade is still remedial.
 Fortunately, by 11th grade, many of the truly dismally lagging students will have left due to attrition, incarceration, or re-tracking through GED programs (since so many schools have had to cut other programs -- art, music, vocational education, school-to-career, in order to fund efforts to meet government-mandated standardized-test-success-rate targets).

 12th: Same as 11th grade, probably with a unit of resumes and college essay writing, and maybe a research paper thrown in.